yuekaizhang/dynamo/examples/llm/benchmarks/README.md

 ## Disaggregated Multi Node Benchmarking

-*Two H100 80GB x8 nodes are required for this setup.*
+Two H100 80GB x8 nodes are required for this setup.

-> [!Note]
-> Nodes used for benchmarking were part of a cluster connected via InfiniBand
-> NDR with 8 connections for compute and 2 for storage.
-Both fabrics were on
-> their own fat tree non-blocking topology.

 In the following steps we compare Dynamo disaggregated vLLM performance to [native vLLM Aggregated Baseline](#vllm-aggregated-baseline-benchmarking) on two nodes.
 These were chosen to optimize